MEDIC: a network for monitoring data quality in collider experiments: Acknowledgment

 \section{Acknowledgment}

-This work is supported by US NSF Award 2334265.
+This work is supported by U.S.A.
+National Science Foundation Award OAC-2334265.
 We would like to thank Roy Cruz (UPR Mayag\"uez), Tetiana Mazurets (UPR Mayag\"uez) and Gabriele Benelli (Brown University) for illuminating discussions.